backdrop-contrib/user_prune/README.md

 How to use
 ----------

-* Go to the main field list of a webform.
+* Go to the settings form at `admin/config/people/user-prune`.
-* Add a telephone element to your form.
+* Choose the criteria and click Preview to see a sample of users.
+* Click Save Configuration in order to save the settings.
+Clicking Preview alone will not.
+* Either select Prune Now or enable pruning on cron.

 Issues
 ------